philomates/philomates.github.io/site_generator/content/md/posts/2021-10-08-jsc-intricacies-during-feature-development.md

 That concludes my experiences so far with implementation work in JSC.

 Hope you found it interesting and I'm looking forward to sharing more write-ups as I continue my experiences hacking on open source web compilers at Igalia.

+Lastly I'd like to extend some credit to some folks that helped me get this post together:
+ - Ross Kirsling whose explanations regarding exception handling on the WebKit slack have been folded into this post.
+And also thanks to all the other helpful folks in that community.
+ - My colleagues Caio Lima, Caitlin Potter, Mikhail Gadelha, and Andy Wingo for getting me unstuck many times over and always having a useful CLI flag up their sleeves